DemocracyEarth/micropayment-voting/docs/api_endpoints.md

 Web browser <--> Front-end <--> **api.py <--> connector.py**

 ## api.py
 RESTful service for vote saving.
-This module only receives and transmit information to the connector.py script and to the front-end instances.
+This module only receives and transmits information to the connector.py script and to the front-end instances.

 Resource | HTTP Method | URL and arguments | Returns